jes/scamp-cpu/ucode/README.md

 ## Extensibility

-In addition to the 2 unused bits, and the spare but when !EO, bus_out/bus_in have one decoding each which is currently unused.
+In addition to the 2 unused bits, and the spare but when !EO, bus_out/bus_in have some decodings which are currently unused.
 In principle, as long as these unused signals are routed alongside everything else on the backplane, it would be possible to extend the CPU with an extra register (e.g. a dedicated stack pointer) or other modules, at a later date, by just plugging the new module into the backplane and writing microcode to make use of it.